 This flow assumes that a channel is set up and running.
-The application user has registered and enrolled with the organization’s certificate authority (CA) and received back necessary cryptographic material, which is used to authenticate to the network.
+The application user has registered and enrolled with the organization’s Certificate Authority (CA) and received back necessary cryptographic material, which is used to authenticate to the network.

 The chaincode (containing a set of key value pairs representing the initial

 channel.
-The chaincode contains logic defining a set of transaction
+The chaincode contains logic defining a set of transaction instructions

 for this chaincode, stating that both

-peerB must endorse
+peerB must endorse any

-- Client A initiates a transaction
+Client A initiates a transaction

 peerB, who are respectively representative of

 Client A and Client B. The endorsement policy states that both peers must

-endorse

-any transaction, therefore the request goes to
+endorse any transaction, therefore the request goes to

 Next, the transaction proposal is constructed.
-An application leveraging a supported SDK (Node, Java, Python) utilizes one of the available API’s which generates a transaction proposal.
-The proposal is a request to invoke a chaincode function so that data can be read and/or written to the ledger (i.e. write new key value pairs for the assets).
-The SDK serves as a shim to package the transaction proposal into the properly architected format (protocol buffer over gRPC) and takes the user’s cryptographic credentials to produce a unique signature for this transaction proposal.
+An application leveraging a supported SDK (Node, Java, Go) utilizes one of the available API’s to generate a transaction proposal.
+The proposal is a request to invoke a chaincode function with certain input parameters, with the intent of reading and/or updating the ledger.

-- Endorsing peers verify signature & execute the transaction
+Endorsing peers verify signature & execute the transaction

 The MSP is a peer component that allows peers to verify transaction requests arriving from clients and to sign transaction results (endorsements).
 The writing policy is defined at channel creation time and determines which users are entitled to submit a transaction to that channel.
 For more information about membership, check out our Membership Service Provider (MSP) documentation.

-- Proposal responses are inspected
+Proposal responses are inspected

-- Client assembles endorsements into a transaction
+Target peer assembles endorsements into a transaction